 All these treasures can be discovered free of charge this Saturday, May 17, 2025, during Nuit des Musées.

-The Musée de Provins et du Provinois is housed in the Maison romane (listed as a historic monument), one of the town's oldest civil buildings.
-Its facade and lower hall date back to the 12th century.
-Spread over four levels and some ten rooms, the collections of the town and the Provins district historical and archaeological society retrace the history of Provins and its region from prehistory to the eve of the First World War.
+The Provins and Provinois Museum is housed in the Romanesque House, a designated historic monument and one of the town's oldest civic buildings.
+Its façade, crafted from neat, regular stonework, along with the ground-floor room, date back to the 12th century.
+Spread across four levels and about ten rooms, the museum's collections—collected by the city and the Provins Society of History and Archaeology—offer a comprehensive journey through the history of Provins and its region, from prehistoric times up to just before the First World War.

 A great family outing for an unusual cultural evening, discovering the heritage and history of your region.